-Don’t miss this opportunity to gain a comprehensive overview of embodied carbon and electrification, including the importance of building performance standards in achieving operational carbon reduction goals.
+Don’t miss this opportunity to gain a comprehensive overview of decarbonization, including the importance of building performance standards, goal setting, information sharing, and purchasing processes in achieving carbon reduction goals.

 Jennifer Taranto – Vice President of Sustainability at STO Building Group